We love our Dogs and a lot of our work is looking after dogs. We offer an extensive service for our Canine clients including:

 Euthanasia is the medical procedure of alleviating pain and suffering by administering anesthetic drugs into the vein to stop the heart permanently and allow a quiet and painless death.
 You may elect to have your pet sedated before this.

 We have a dedicated bereavement room where you can sit with your pet whilst the injection is given.
-You can stay with your pet as long as you feel necessary.
+You can stay with your pet as long as you feel necessary to day goodbye.
 You may find it easier to discuss body care before hand.
-(We can arrange cremation for you.)
+(We can arrange cremation or a memorial for you.)

-We can perform euthanasia at your home if desired.
+We can also perform the euthanasia at your home if desired especially if your animal is more comfortable in their own home.

 Many studies have shown shielding children or making up stories eg”fluffy ran away” is destructive.
 It is important parents appreciate a child’s ability to comprehend death and to discuss it more in the light of “The cycle of life” and how the pet is no longer suffering but is now at peace.